Wikifab/wikifab-main/docs/configuration_notes.md

 ###1.
 Change the categories in Wikifab
 * 1a.
 Edit your /Property:Area page and modify the category

+Note : to edit the page, in your browser got to the url (change it for your website) :  yourwebsite.com/index.php/Property:Area?action=edit

 ###2.
 Edit the dropdown menu links of the Explore's sorting bar
 * 2a.
 On your server, open the file /extensions/Explore/includes/WfExploreCore.php
 * 2b.
 Search for the terms '$categories = array(' and change 'wfexplore-category-name-something' to 'wfexplore-category-name-somethingelse'